 now, TRACE is still in early development.
 For now,

-the best thing you can do to prepare for mining is
+the best thing you can do to prepare for contributing is

 to contribute to the community in our Telegram